What is ADHD Masking?

 It’s natural for someone with attention-deficit/hyperactivity disorder (ADHD) to feel ashamed of their condition.
 However, it’s not natural to try to hide the condition through ADHD masking.

-Since people who attempt to mask ADHD are ultimately trying to hide their symptoms, this phenomenon makes its appearance in a number of behaviors.
+Since people who attempt to mask ADHD are trying to hide their symptoms, this phenomenon makes its appearance in some behaviors.

-ADHD masking is a coping mechanism and how some handle their condition. ² With that, once masking becomes a habit, it can be difficult to manage on its own.
+This is a coping mechanism and how some handle their condition. ² With that, once masking becomes a habit, it can be difficult to manage.

-• Being overly careful about what you say or remaining quiet in order to not talk too much and avoid interrupting others.
+• Being overly careful about what you say or remaining quiet.
+This is to avoid talking too much and interrupting others.

 • Obsessively checking to make sure you don’t lose your personal belongings.